A Primer On Cushing’s Disease: What is Cushing’s Disease in Dogs?

-Cushing’s disease, named after the first physician who reported it, is caused by an excess of cortisol in the body.
+Cushing’s disease, named after the first physician who reported it, results from excess cortisol in the body.

-It is most common in middle-aged to older dogs, especially poodles, dachshunds, Boston terriers, boxers, and beagles.
+It is most common in middle-aged to older dogs.
+The most susceptible breeds include:

-Cortisol is a corticosteroid hormone that is involved in metabolism and response to stress.
+Cortisol is a corticosteroid hormone that controls metabolism and response to stress.

 What does it look like

 Common signs include excessive water drinking and urinating.
-Dogs often develop a “pot-bellied” appearance because cortisol thins the muscles of the abdomen, allowing the belly to sag, as well as increases the size of the liver.
-Other common signs include hair loss (symmetrical), skin rash, darkened or thickened skin, weakness, sluggishness, and wounds that don’t heal well.
+In addition, dogs often develop a “pot-bellied” appearance.
+That happens because cortisol thins the abdominal muscles, allowing the belly to sag and increasing the size of the liver.
+Other common signs include:

 - Drinking a lot of water